Find Affordable College Courses

 Read full report on Atmospheric Sciences & Meteorology at Purdue University - Main Campus

 You’ll join some of the best and brightest minds around you if you attend University of Illinois at Urbana-Champaign.
 The school came in at #3 on this year’s Best Value Atmospheric Sciences Schools in the Great Lakes Region list.
-UIUC is a very large public school located in the small city of Champaign.
+UIUC is a fairly large public school located in the small city of Champaign.

-You’ll be in good company if you decide to attend University of Wisconsin - Madison.
-It ranked #4 on our 2023 Best Value Atmospheric Sciences Schools in the Great Lakes Region list.
+The excellent programs at University of Wisconsin - Madison helped the school earn the #4 place on this year’s ranking of the best atmospheric sciences and meteorology schools in the Great Lakes Region .
 UW - Madison is a very large public school located in the large city of Madison.

 Read full report on Atmospheric Sciences & Meteorology at University of Wisconsin - Madison